 Type your SQL commands on the command line, terminating each command with a semicolon (;).

 Commands can span multiple lines.
 ThoughtSpot supports a limited number of SQL commands, plus some custom SQL extensions.
 For example, you can specify the number of shards and the distribution key as part of the CREATE TABLE syntax.
 A full list of supported SQL in TQL is available in the TQL reference.

-Having examined the structure of the data to be loaded and become familiar with the ThoughtSpot SQL Command Line (TQL), you are now ready to create the schema.
+Connect with TCL and create a schema + Having examined the structure of the data to be loaded and become familiar with the ThoughtSpot SQL Command Line (TQL), you are now ready to create the schema.

-Using a SQL script to create your schema is a recommended best practice.
+Write a SQL script to create the schema + Using a SQL script to create your schema is a recommended best practice.
 This makes it easier to adjust the schema definitions and recreate the schema quickly, if needed.

-These examples demonstrate the steps involved in creating a schema using the ThoughtSpot SQL Command Line (TQL).
+Schema creation examples + These examples demonstrate the steps involved in creating a schema using the ThoughtSpot SQL Command Line (TQL).
 After the schema is created, you can load data into it with ThoughtSpot Loader.

-You can run a SQL script to create your database schema through the browser, without having to log in to the shell on the ThoughtSpot instance.
+Upload and run a SQL script + You can run a SQL script to create your database schema through the browser, without having to log in to the shell on the ThoughtSpot instance.
 You can edit the script and run it directly in the browser to create the schema.